-The only tank that is truly fire proof is a concrete tank.
-Although a bush fire cannot harm the steel besides making it black, prolonged exposure to extreme temperatures will eventually destroy the seal depending on how much water is in the tank.
+Steel, steel liner and concrete tanks are fire proof.
+Although a bush fire cannot burn the steel besides making it black, prolonged exposure to extreme temperatures will eventually destroy the seal of tanks where there is a plastic resin used on the tank loins.
+The impact of this will depend on how much water is in the tank.

 Plastic tanks can ignite when there is a sustained ignition source, such as a high intensity bush fire.
-If a water tank is required to provide guaranteed water supply for the fire service we would recommend a concrete tank or an underground water tank.
+If a water tank is required to provide guaranteed water supply for the fire service, we would recommend a steel liner, concrete tank or an underground water tank.

 Plastic coated steel tanks, contrary to what some tank manufacturers state, are sensitive to temperature over 70 degrees.
 The plastic coating inside the tank will separate and render the tank useless.
 Zincalume® will perform slightly better than Aquaplate®, up to about 200 degrees when the Zincalume® coating will melt.